Hotmoka/hotmoka/tutorial/Takamaka.md

 on the standard output, but it will take more time then before, since it spawns a real blockchain this time.

-As you can see, the interface of the nodes (in memory and based on Tendermint) is the same, hence we could easily swapp `MemoryBlockchain` with `TendermintBlockchain`, by programming against their common `Node` interface.
+As you can see, the interface of the nodes (such as that in memory and that based on Tendermint) is the same, hence we could easily swap `MemoryBlockchain` with `TendermintBlockchain`, by programming against their common `Node` interface.

 If you refresh the `blockchain`